gregiliadis/CE326-JAVA/File_Browser/README.txt

-In order to run the file browser execute the following command in the same directory with the build.xml fil:
+In order to run the file browser execute the following command in the same directory with the build.xml file:

 ant run